Robert O. Peterson

 Robert Oscar Peterson (March 13, 1916 – April 18, 1994) was an American businessman and philanthropist.
 As the founder of the Jack in the Box restaurant chain, he popularized the drive-through fast food restaurant concept.
 He is credited with being the first to pair the drive-through window with an intercom system.

 Personal life

 He grew up in San Diego and graduated from Hoover High School in 1933.
-He attended San Diego State College and graduated from UCLA with a degree in economics.
+He attended San Diego State University and graduated from UCLA with a degree in economics.
 He was a naval intelligence officer during World War II.
 He was married four times, notably (in 1977) to Maureen O'Connor, who went on to become the first female mayor of San Diego from 1985 to 1992; this was his only marriage not to end in divorce.
 The former mayor was at his side when he died in 1994.
 He had four children by his previous marriage to Lorraine Bhalla, none of whom went into the restaurant business.